-Vanadium One was incorporated on February 27, 2007 pursuant to the Business Corporations Act (Ontario) and is engaged in the business of exploration, in Canada, for mineral resources used in the renewable energy sector.
+Vanadium One was incorporated on February 27, 2007 pursuant to the Business Corporations Act (Ontario) and was classified as engaged in the business of exploration of its properties for base metals and precious metals, in Canada.
 All mineral property interests held are currently in the exploration stage.